vmehrotra50/little-os/README.md

     ![image](media/boot-sector-running.png)
       = the coolest hello world program I've ever written

-  - Just a note, for this one instead of directly editing the hex value in `boot-sector.bin`, I used assembly code found in the toturials and generated `boot-sector.bin` with NASM.
+  - Just a note, for this one instead of directly editing the hex value in `boot-sector.bin`, I used assembly code found in the book and generated `boot-sector.bin` with NASM.
 Inspecting it with the Hex editor, it changed a bit, but the magic number stayed at the end of the file.
   - But anyway, this is awesome -- a running boot sector.
 Kinda glad I took CS 2200 to help with debugging...

 ## Adding functionality to the boot sector